DevExpress-Examples/asp-net-web-forms-grid-search-in-column-chooser/Readme.md

 }
 ```

-<p>Note, that to correctly append the input element to the Column Chooser window, handle the client-side Init and EndCallback events and add the input element there.<br>After that, handle the onchange event and search for a typed value through the html table that contains field names:</p>
+Note, that to correctly append the input element to the column chooser window, handle the client-side `Init` and `EndCallback` events and add the input element there.

+Handle the `onchange` event and search for a typed value through the html table that contains field names.

 ```js
 that.onchange = function () {